Jonathan Lee Riches

 Jonathan Lee Riches is a convicted fraudster known for the many lawsuits he has filed in various United States district courts.
 Riches was incarcerated at Federal Medical Center, Lexington, Kentucky, for wire fraud under the terms of a plea bargain.
 His release date was April 30, 2012.
 He was arrested for violating his federal probation in December 2012, when he left the Eastern District of the state of Pennsylvania without permission.
-He allegedly drove to Connecticut and impersonated the uncle of Adam Lanza, the shooter in the Sandy Hook Elementary School incident.
+He drove to Connecticut and impersonated the uncle of Adam Lanza, the shooter in the Sandy Hook Elementary School incident.

 History

-Since January 8, 2006, he has filed over 2600 lawsuits in federal district courts across the country, some of which have received considerable press attention.
+Since January 8, 2006, he has filed over 2600 lawsuits, some of which have received considerable press attention.
 Among the more famous defendants of his lawsuits are New England Patriots coach Bill Belichick, former President of the United States George W. Bush, former Attorney General of the United States Janet Reno, Martha Stewart, NASCAR driver Jeff Gordon, former Atlanta Falcons quarterback Michael Vick, entrepreneur Steve Jobs, celebrity blogger Perez Hilton, Somali pirates, and pop star Britney Spears.
 He also sued the late Benazir Bhutto, Pervez Musharraf, and the Immigration and Naturalization Service on November 7, 2007, to prevent him from being deported to Pakistan and tortured upon his release from prison in March 2012.
-There is no evidence beyond this lawsuit of any attempt to deport Riches.
+There is no known evidence of any attempt to deport Riches.

 On April 9, 2008, Riches filed a request for a temporary restraining order in a US District Court against Grand Theft Auto publisher Take-Two, developer Rockstar Games, FCI Williamsburg, and Grand Theft Auto itself, claiming that the defendants "put me in prison."
 The inmate stated, "Defendants contributed to Plaintiff committing identity theft.
 Defendant's games show sex, drugs and violence which offends me."
 Riches continued, "Defendants put me in prison.
 I face imminent danger from violent inmates who played Grand Theft Auto who will knock me out and take my gold Jesus cross."

 Riches attempted to intervene as a plaintiff in the Madoff investment scandal, claiming that he "met Bernard Madoff on eharmony.com in 2001" and taught Madoff identity theft skills.

 In May 2009, Riches filed for an injunction against the Guinness Book of World Records, seeking to stop them from listing him as "the most litigious individual in history".
 Guinness spokeswoman Sara Wilcox told The Huffington Post that there was no such listing, and no plan to create one. "'Most litigious man' is not something Guinness World Records has ever monitored as a record category," she said.
 The action—like the vast majority of Riches's filings—was dismissed.